NomicFoundation/hardhat/docs/hardhat-network/guides/mainnet-forking.md

 ## Getting the chainId of the original chain

-You can query the original chainId of the network that this fork was forked from:
+You can query the original `chainId` of the network that is being forked:

 ```ts
 await network.provider.request({